Reproducible Workflow

 README is the conventional name of any file that gives information about the directory or software.
 When we talk about metadata (``data that describes data’’), README is part of it.
 In the context of reproducible workflow, the README file could describe, in different sections:

-• Steps to reproduce: The list of steps to produce your results (e.g., statistics and figures), from installing the required software to the script(s) to run
+contains the collected data after anonymisation, and so on - Steps to reproduce: The list of steps to produce your results (e.g., statistics and figures), from installing the required software to the script(s) to run

-• The structure of the data: The meaning of each column of your primary data file.
-For example, you might have a column called logRT for log-transformed reaction time, and response for the button that in your experiment, etc.
+- The structure of the data: The meaning of each column of your primary data file.
+For example, you might have a column called

-• Other information you think might be relevant for the reproducer
+for the button that in your experiment, etc. - Other information you think might be relevant for the reproducer

 If your project is small, you can provide all information in a single README file that lives in the root of your project (the main directory).
 If it is bigger, e.g., if you have multiple sub-experiments, you may want to create different README files for different experiments, and one README file that lives in the main directory that gives an overview.

-Your README could be a text file (README.txt), but if you host your project on Github, its is a good idea to use Markdown (see this tutorial to start).
-On Github, the file named README.md will be automatically rendered when the user navigates to the directory that contains it.
-For example, if you have a README.md file that contains the following:
+), but if you host your project on Github, its is a good idea to use Markdown (see this tutorial to start).
+On Github, the file named README.md

 # Awesome experiment